Armynerh/budget_app/README.md

 * I would like to give Microverse my sincerest gratitude for accommodating me in the Full-time Software Development program.

+* I would like to give credit to Gregoire Vella on Behance for the Original design idea

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->